IidaTakuma/dotfiles/README.md

 ```

 ## License
 MIT License.
-See LICENSE.txt for more information.
+See LICENSE for more information.